Performance Engineering

 Fast by Default uses a simple recurring loop that keeps systems fast as they grow.

-A team that follows this cycle does not wait for incidents.
-Speed stays healthy because the loop runs as part of normal work.
+The cycle repeats continuously.
+Teams that follow it do not wait for problems to appear before acting—speed stays healthy because the loop runs as part of how they normally work.

 The Five Practical Steps